DCS-training/SpatialDataWrangling_SD/README.md

 * Export aggregated dataset for further statistical analysis or quick exploration with consoles in QGIS.

 # What are you going to find in this repo
-* A zipped file of all the geospatial data and scripts required for the session
+* A zipped file of all the geospatial data and scripts required for the session.
-* A word document that includes all the instructions for the session today.
+* The <a href="https://dcs-training.github.io/SpatialDataWrangling_SD/index.html" target="_blank">link</a> to a website to the tutorial.
+Please click onto the link to view the instructions and steps to complete for the Silent Disco.
+* A folder that says assets/images.
+Please ignore contents inside as they are only to provide screenshots referenced into the main tutorial.

 # Installations
 You will need QGIS installed on your machine (the current Long-Term Release is version 3.10.10 ‘A Coruna’).
 You can download and install it from https://qgis.org/.